jopemachine-arvis/arvish-test/readme.md

 This lib is inspired and cloned from [alfy-test](https://github.com/SamVerschueren/alfy-test).

-If you trying to use this lib, please note that API is a little different from [alfy-test](https://github.com/SamVerschueren/alfy-test).
+If you're trying to use this lib, please note that **API is different** from [alfy-test](https://github.com/SamVerschueren/alfy-test).

 * Some environment variables are not supported yet.
 You could check which envs is supported on [here](https://github.com/jopemachine/arvish-test/blob/master/lib/env.js)

 * XML scriptfilter not supported.

 ## Install